 How else is SA’s education system measured?

-Towards the end of every year, the department of basic education publishes the results of standardised literacy and numeracy tests for grades one, six and nine.
+Between 2011 and 2014 the department of basic education conducted standardised literacy and numeracy tests for Grades 1, 6 and 9.
 These annual national assessments are intended to “measure learners’ progress and to establish the level they are performing at”.

-The most recent results were released in December 2013 and give some insight into the performance of pupils at different points in the education system.
-However, the manner in which the assessments are currently implemented has been sharply criticised because the results cannot be accurately compared across grades, over time and between geographical locations.
+The most recent results were released in December 2014 and provided some insight into the performance of pupils at different points in the education system.
+However, the manner in which the assessments were implemented has been sharply criticised because the results cannot be accurately compared across grades, over time and between geographical locations.
 Claims by basic education minister Angie Motshekga in December 2013 that the assessments showed an “upward trend” in educational performance have also been widely challenged.

 Are matric results a useful measure of an education system?